.png)

 Chapter 1-Reef-Now

-"Some say childhood is when we can be our truest selves.
-Maybe that’s why this flame burns so bright for my childhood love.
-And feels like nothing could ever extinguish it." -Cece LaRue, When You Were Mine
+" Some say childhood is when we can be our truest selves.
+Maybe that’s why this flame burns so brightly.
+And feels like nothing can ever extinguish a childhood love." -Cece LaRue, When You Were Mine

 “Châ!”
 I exclaimed in frustration as my name slipped from the character’s lips.
-From behind the faux tiki bar, I swiftly crumpled up the cocktail napkin with my messy words scrawled on it.
-I was blurring the lines of fiction and my own fantasy, yet again.
+I swiftly crumpled up the cocktail napkin with my messy words scrawled on it.
+I was blurring the lines of fiction and my fantasy, yet again.
 And that was dangerous.
-A heat crossed my cheeks as the familiar feeling of failure rose inside me.
-Dragging me under and sending my fantasy world crashing to a halt.
+A heat crossed my cheeks as the familiar feeling of failure rose inside me, sending my fantasy world crashing to a halt.

-I forcefully lobbed the rejected napkin into the wastebasket behind the bar, squeezing my eyes tightly shut to erase my errant fantasy.
-I should be able to pull inspiration from someone, anyone–else.
-But when I changed my muse, my writing turned flat.
-And I was already up against a past due deadline.
+From my spot behind the faux tiki bar, I lobbed the rejected napkin into the nearest wastebasket, squeezing my eyes shut to erase my errant daydream.
+I should be able to pull inspiration from someone–anyone–else.
+But when I did, my writing turned flat.
+And I was already up against a deadline . . . a past due one.
 Daily reminders from my editor littered my inbox.
-As if I needed reminding that there was a high demand for Cece LaRue’s next romance, and that she needed LaRue’s revisions–my revisions.
-Edits for a book I never should have written.
+As if I needed a reminder of the high demand for Cece LaRue’s next romance, or that she needed LaRue’s revisions–my revisions.
+All for a book I never should have written.
 Maybe this conflicted feeling was the reason for the heap of dejected napkins in the trash can.

-After seeing my muse walk back into my life six months ago, I’d come a little undone.
-Decades of bottled up emotions exploded across the page into a new manuscript.
-I guess I had a lot of “therapy” work to do.
-Years ago, my best friend had passed on the advice his grandmother had given him when he was being bullied: write down your feelings and then you’ll be ready to express them when the time is right.
-In all fairness, I doubt he thought my feelings were going to end up being written into fifteen best-selling romance novels.
+In all fairness, I doubt he thought my feelings were going to end up being written down into fifteen best-selling romance novels.
 All under a pen name . . .
-About a woman I’d yearned for since we were twelve years old.
-So perhaps when my friend said I’d be able to tell her my true feelings if I wrote them down first, he intended for me to write directly to her, not publish my emotions as cryptic clues in multiple romance novels.
+About a woman I’d pined for since we were twelve years old.
+So perhaps when my friend said I’d be able to tell her my true feelings after this process, he intended for me to write directly to her, not publish my emotions as cryptic clues in multiple romance novels.

 I stared at the trash can, feeling my emotional repression radiating off the ink from here.
 I was just about to fish the wadded napkin out of the trash when Nalu interrupted my thoughts.

-“I bet it was good,” she said encouragingly, while continuing to take inventory of the bar.
-We were getting ready for the rush of tourists that would soon descend on the restaurant for dinner, after they had spent a day at the beach on the beautiful Maui shores.
+“I bet it was good,” she said encouragingly, while she took inventory of the bar.
+We were getting ready for the rush of tourists that would soon descend on the restaurant after they had spent a day on the beautiful Maui shores.
 Until the evening, it was usually pretty dead at the Whalers Village Shopping Center.
-Occasionally a thirsty shopper stopped by, but other than that, I normally had plenty of time to daydream and write.
-Poor Nalu knew all about my weird writing habits.
-With as much time as I spent scribbling, she probably thought I had a manuscript the size of Moby Dick lying around somewhere.
-We’d gotten close while tending bar together, but I hadn’t shared my secret identity with her.
-There was only one person who knew about my pen name and that was my best friend, Locke.
+Occasionally, a thirsty shopper stopped by, but other than that, I normally had plenty of time to contemplate and write.
+My poor co-worker, Nalu, knew too well about my weird writing habits.
+With as much time as I spent scribbling, she probably thought I had a manuscript the size of Moby Dick lying here around somewhere.

-I stared out past the open air patio bar to the sandy shores.
+I stared out past the open-aired patio bar to the sandy shores.
 A warm glow burnished them, casting everything through a golden hour lens.
-I’d love to grab my board and go surfing with Locke.
+I’d love to grab my board and go surfing with my best friend, Locke.
 It would be a great way to get out of my head.
 Surprisingly enough, bartending helped with that, too.
+Listening to people’s stories was like a healing balm.
+In a weird way, it made me feel connected to Luna again.
+Maybe that’s why I’d begun bartending.

 “Nah,” I finally answered Nalu.
 “The writing was actually pretty awful, but thanks for the confidence boost.”